-Our historical results include the historical results, before and after our February 2007 initial public offering, of the San Angelo Operating Unit System located in the Permian Basin and the Louisiana Operating Unit System located in Southwest Louisiana (both acquired by Targa effective April 16, 2004), the historical results of the North Texas System located in the Fort Worth Basin (acquired by Targa effective November 1, 2005) and as entities under common control in connection with our acquisition of the Downstream Business (effective September 24, 2009) for the years ended December 31, 2008, 2007 and 2006.
+Our historical results include the historical results, before and after our February 2007 initial public offering, of the San Angelo Operating Unit System located in the Permian Basin and the Louisiana Operating Unit System located in Southwest Louisiana (both acquired by Targa effective April 16, 2004), the historical results of the North Texas System located in the Fort Worth Basin (acquired by Targa effective November 1, 2005) and as entities under common control in connection with our acquisition from Targa of the Downstream Business (effective September 24, 2009) for the years ended December 31, 2009, 2008 and 2007.

 The information contained herein should be read together with, and is qualified in its entirety by reference to, the historical combined financial statements and the accompanying notes incorporated by reference into this prospectus supplement.
-Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Current Report on Form 8-K dated December 1, 2009 and our Quarterly Report on Form 10-Q for the quarter ended September 30, 2009, which are incorporated by reference into this prospectus supplement, for a discussion of factors that affect the comparability of the information reflected in the summary consolidated financial and operating data.
+Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2009, which is incorporated by reference into this prospectus supplement, for a discussion of factors that affect the comparability of the information reflected in the summary consolidated financial and operating data.